-As indicated earlier, both the CoronaCheck-app and the website show which data is collected to create your certificate so that you can view it.
-In the app you can always find which data is contained in the QR code.
+As indicated earlier, both the CoronaCheck app and the coronacheck.nl website show which data is collected to create your certificate so that you can view it.
+In the CoronaCheck app, you can always find which data is contained in the QR code of your EU DCC.
 If your details are incorrect, you can contact the healthcare provider who tested or vaccinated you.
-You can delete your data yourself, the data is only stored in your app, so if you delete it, your data will be deleted as well.
+You can delete your data yourself.
+The data is only stored in your CoronaCheck app, so if you delete the app, your data will be deleted as well.
 You can decide for yourself whether you want to destroy the paper proof that you have printed.
-Within the CoronaCheck.nl website no data is stored to create your certificate and thus cannot be deleted.
+Within the coronacheck.nl website, no data is stored to create your certificate.

-The option to invoke one of your privacy rights regarding the use of CoronaCheck and CoronaCheck.nl remains in effect.
-You can submit such a request via firstname.lastname@example.org.
+The option to invoke one of the rights you have regarding the processing of your personal data in CoronaCheck and on coronacheck.nl remains in effect.
+You can submit such a request via email@example.com.

-10. Report complains about the use of your data?
+10. Report complaints about the use of your data?

-For questions or complaints about the use of the CoronaCheck-app, coronacheck.nl or the CoronaCheck scanner app, please contact the helpdesk: email@example.com.
+For questions or complaints about the use of the CoronaCheck app or the coronacheck.nl website please contact the helpdesk: firstname.lastname@example.org.

-You can always submit a complaint about the processing of your personal data to the Dutch Data Protection Authority or to a judge.
+If your complaint has not been resolved to your satisfaction, you can always submit a complaint about the processing of your personal data to the Dutch Data Protection Authority.
 More information about this can be found on the website of the Dutch Data Protection Authority.
 Contact details of the Dutch Data Protection Authority can be found here.

 11. Security of your personal data

-The Minister takes protection of your personal data seriously and has taken appropriate technical and organizational measures in the creation of CoronaCheck, coronacheck.nl and CoronaCheck Scanner to prevent misuse, loss, unauthorized access, unwanted disclosure, and unauthorized alteration of the processed data.
+The government takes the protection of your personal data seriously and has taken appropriate technical and organizational measures in the creation of the CoronaCheck app and the coronacheck.nl website to prevent misuse, loss, unauthorized access, unwanted disclosure, and unauthorized alteration of the processed data.

 12. Changing privacy statement